 Tipped employees are not covered by the state's minimum wage law.
+Employers covered by the FLSA must ensure their workers are paid at least the federal minimum wage, including tips.

 (For more information, see Nolo’s article Tips, Tip Pooling, and Tip Credits.)